-This 10,000-year-old glacial wonder near Leland is an iconic land-mark that helps to define our unique Lake Michigan coastline.
+This 10,000-year-old glacial wonder near Leland is an iconic landmark that helps to define our unique Lake Michigan coastline.
 Whaleback's fragile bluff rises 300 feet and can be seen from many vantage points in Leelanau County.
-A viewing platform perched on the edge of this natural area offers fantastic views of the Manitou Passage - especially at sunset.
+A viewing platform offers fantastic views of the Manitou Passage-especially at sunset.
+Over 1,200 feet of shoreline is protected here.
 Huge oak trees and mature hemlocks create a cathedral-like canopy that shelters bald eagles, and the varied terrain hosts unusual plants like the thimbleberry, which is extremely uncommon in this region.

-- 1-mile trail over hilly, wooded terrain - Spectacular views of Lake Michigan - Cathedral-like forest canopy, thimbleberry patch - Abundant spring wildflowers, Jack-in-the-pulpit - Scarlet tanager, black-throated blue warbler, American redstart
+- 1-mile trail over hilly, wooded terrain - Spectacular views of Lake Michigan - Cathedral-like forest canopy, thimbleberry patch - Abundant spring wildflowers, Jackin-the-pulpit - Scarlet tanager, black-throated blue warbler, American redstart